 The reports received were majorly for fake profile (170) and account hacked (157)

 Instagram, in October, received 652 reports through the Indian grievance mechanism and responded to all.
-Of these, the photo-sharing app provided tools for users to resolve their issues in 420 cases.
+The photo-sharing app provided users with tools to resolve their issues in 420 cases.

 The social network took action on 2.3 million pieces of content related to adult nudity and sexual activity, and 87,000 in pieces of content in the bullying and harassment category in the country.